-Salmon’s rich taste works so well with South-East Asian spices, and buying a whole side is an excellent way to cater for a bigger group – you can marinate the dish the day before cooking
+Salmon’s rich taste works so well with South-East Asian spices, and buying a whole side is an excellent way to cater for a bigger group

 - 2 lemongrass stalks, tough outer layer removed, stalks bashed and finely chopped